To have your Chinese Language classes or school posted on this page,

 and The King’s Academy, operating with the support and guidance of

 HANBAN in Beijing.
 A recent relationship has also been established with

 nearby Seymour Primary School.

 Outstanding teachers from Zhengzhou School #47 have made a significant impact in our region by introducing K - 12 students to Chinese language and culture.
 Through a variety of special programs sponsored by the Confucius Classroom, faculty and students have celebrated Chinese holidays along with adults and children in the Seymour community.
 While the cultural exchanges resulting from the Confucius Classroom programs have been a tremendous success, the greatest accomplishments may perhaps be the relationships that will last a lifetime.
-The current lead istructor of the Confucius Classroom is Sophie Wang.

 Families with Children from China